Department of English Directory

 Fore teaches composition in the Department of English.

-Courtney Isbell Fowler is an MFA in Fiction Writing and is an instructor for ASU Writing Programs where she teaches a variey of courses including First-Year Composition, Multilingual Composition, and Reflective Writing.
+Courtney Isbell Fowler is an instructor for ASU Writing Programs where she teaches a variey of courses including First-Year Composition, Multilingual Composition, and Reflective Writing.

 Fox's current work focuses on the histories of positive emotions and well-being, as well as the role of fictional and cultural narratives in shaping emotion.

-Elisabeth Gee's recent research includes a study of Mexican-American families' use of digital media for learning and an investigation of game design as a means of promoting design thinking among children and families.
+Elisabeth Gee's recent research includes n investigation of game design as a means of promoting design thinking among children and families and a study of Mexican-American families' use of digital media for learning.

 Gilfillan has published widely on German and Austrian radio and sound art, and on the history of the radio in Germany as an experimental art medium.

-Glenn teaches composition and business writing in the Department of English.
+Bruce Glenn teaches rhetoric, business writing, and creative non-fiction in the Department of English.

 Goggin's current research includes the study of rhetorics and discourses of sustainability and globalization in oceanic islands.